-You can apply for enrolment by submtting an Enrolment Application (see below).
+You can apply for enrolment by submitting an Enrolment Application (see below).
 Please note that as part of this process your child will become a registered client of Autism Queensland if they are not already one.
-Upon receipt of your application we will contact you to let you know if your child meets eligibility* and if a placement is available (places are allocated depending on vacanices) we will arrange for a visit to our school.
-Alternatively you will advised that your child has been placed on a waiting list.
+Upon receipt of your application we will contact you to let you know if your child meets eligibility* and if a placement is available (places are allocated depending on vacancies) we will arrange for a visit to our school.
+Alternatively, you will be advised that your child has been placed on a waiting list.

 While placements at our school are subsidised by Australian and State Government funding, fees are still applicable.

-*Sometimes we may request more detailed information in order to assess your child’s eligbility.
+*Sometimes we may request more detailed information in order to assess your child’s eligibility.